LaurieLBaker/Community-Engaged-Data-Science-Website/content/home/pdp_plan.md

 Other goals could be:
 - Learn and implement a machine learning model,
 - Learn and grow confidence in R programming,
-- Learn and grown confidence in Python programming,
+- Learn and grow confidence in Python programming,
 - Explore data science career options,
 - Improve leadership skills (lead sprint planning, or sprint retrospective, meetings with partners),
 - Improve science communication writing skills,